Topics on this page

 Percentage of events prevented compared to total number detected

-Passed: Deep Security detected malware and logged an event.
+Passed: Workload Security detected malware and logged an event.

-For information on how to change the action that Deep Security takes when it detects malware, see Configure malware scans.
+For information on how to change the action that Workload Security takes when it detects malware, see Configure malware scans.

-Cleaned: Deep Security cleaned an infected file by terminating processes or deleting registries, files, cookies, or shortcuts, depending on the type of malware.
+Cleaned: Workload Security cleaned an infected file by terminating processes or deleting registries, files, cookies, or shortcuts, depending on the type of malware.

-Quarantined: Deep Security moved an infected file to the "identified files" folder.
+Quarantined: Workload Security moved an infected file to the "identified files" folder.

-Access Denied: Deep Security prevented an infected file from being accessed, without removing the file from the system.
+Access Denied: Workload Security prevented an infected file from being accessed, without removing the file from the system.